TeachinArt.com

 Picture

-In her own words, "What I want to create are pots that are graceful, alive and and that asked to be touched.
+In her own words, "What I want to create are pots that are graceful, alive and that asked to be touched.
 I always wanted to be an artist and scientist and in working with clay and glazes, I find myself right where I want to be."

 Connie has a studio at the Arvada Ceramic Arts Guild where she is also Artist in Residence.